f-ell/Dotfiles/README.md

 Keybindings needed to get up and running.
 Not exhaustive and subject to change.
 See [`sxhkd/`](source/.config/sxhkd/) for general keybindings.
 WM-specific keybindings can be found in `source/.config/<WM>/sxhkdrc.<WM>`.

+NOTE: some change in [xkeyboard-config](https://gitlab.freedesktop.org/xkeyboard-config/xkeyboard-config) seems to have broken `r-Alt` / `mode_switch` bindings.
+They have all been changed to use --`l-Alt`-- instead.
 ```
   Super + Enter:          spawn terminal (Alacritty by default)
   Super + r:              spawn Rofi with custom run script